SneaksAndData/nexus/README.md

 - HTTP API for launching runs and receiving results via presigned URLs.

  ## Design
 Nexus can be deployed in Single Cluster or Multi Cluster modes.
-Single Cluster mode consists of three components: at least one `scheduler`, a `maintainer` and at least one `receiver`, all deployed to a single Kubernetes cluster.
+Single Cluster mode consists of three components: at least one `scheduler`, a `supervisor` and at least one `receiver`, all deployed to a single Kubernetes cluster.
 Multi Cluster mode consists of:
-- **Controller Cluster**, which has at least one `scheduler` and a `maintainer`
+- **Controller Cluster**, which has at least one `scheduler`
-- One or more **Shard Clusters**, with at least one `receiver`. `scheduler` can also be deployed to these clusters in case an algorithm uses one of Nexus SDK's to create execution trees
+- One or more **Shard Clusters**, with at least one `receiver` and a `supervisor`.
+  - `scheduler` can also be deployed to these clusters in case an algorithm uses Nexus SDK to create execution trees

-### Maintainer
+### Supervisor
+Supervisor handles the following scenarios:
+- Requests that were delayed due to a `scheduler` instance shutdown - those are picked up by the supervisor and submitted to the target cluster.
-Maintainer is responsible for handling requests that are sitting in a queue more than expected, as well as requests that could not be converted to a Kubernetes Job for any reason, and for garbage collecting failed submissions.
+- Misconfigured requests that could not be converted to a Kubernetes Job for any reason
-Nexus stores request metadata and algorithm lifecycle-related information in a so-called checkpoint store.
-Maintainer scans that table on regular intervals, selects requests that are experiencing problems, i.e. they are stuck in buffered state and tries to resolve the situation by either terminating the request, or sending it ahead of the main queue.
-In addition, Maintainer is responsible for watching for events emitted by algorithm pods and taking action in certain situations (OOMKill, ImagePullBackoff etc.)
+- Garbage collecting failed submissions
+- State accounting and garbage collecting submissions with container launch issues such as `ImagePullBackoff` or runtime failures such as `OOMKill` etc.

 ### Scheduler

 Scheduler is what makes it possible to run algorithms through Nexus.
 Each scheduler has a public API that can be used to submit runs and retrieve results.
 Moreover, each scheduler holds a separate virtual queue that it uses to process incoming requests.
-Nexus relies on load balancer using round-robin algorithm when distributing requests between scheduler pods, so a horizontal autoscaler can be used to the maximum efficiency.
+Nexus relies on load balancer using round-robin algorithm when distributing requests between scheduler pods, so a horizontal autoscaler should be used for production deployments.

 ## Usage

--- TBD --

 ### Versioning

 Nexus's API is versioned.
-Requests against a specific version with have URI suffix like this: `/algorithm/v1.0/run`.
-If a version is not specified, `latest` will be targeted - which includes experimental and unstable features.
-For production use cases, always use one of the current production versions:
+Requests against a specific version with have URI suffix like this: `/algorithm/v1/run`.
+If a version is not specified, `latest` API will be targeted - which might include experimental and unstable features.
+For production, always use a stable API version `/algorithm/v1/run`.
+Most changes tested under `latest` will eventually be integrated into `v1`.
+When a next major release `v2` comes along, `v1` will be a supported release until `v3` is released.
+Feature requests must be tagged by an API version they target - currently, `v1` only.
-- `/algorithm/v1.2/run`

 ### API Management
 Adding new API paths must be reflected in Swagger docs, even though the app doesn't serve Swagger.
 Update the generated docs: